 Carolina Alonso Bejarano

-MSc, Gender and Social Policy, London School of Economics and Political Science, UK
+M.Sc.
+Gender and Social Policy, London School of Economics and Political Science

-Carolina's interests lie in the intersection of decolonial theory and migration studies, particularly as it relates to the production of immigrant illegality in the United States.
-Specifically, she examines how the colonial history of New Jersey influences current anti-immigration legislation in the state, while conducting ethnographic and organizing work with the undocumented Latin American community in Freehold, New Jersey.
+Carolina's interests lie in the intersection of decolonial feminism and migration studies, particularly as it relates to the production of immigrant illegality in the United States.
+Specifically, she examines how the colonial history of New Jersey influences current anti-immigration legislation in the state, while conducting ethnographic and organizing work with the Latin American community in Freehold, NJ.

-Carolina is a collective owner, editor and translator of Sangria Legibilities, a bilingual publishing house based in New York City and Santiago de Chile.
-She absolutely loves teaching and believes it's an important form of activism, and in her spare time she works on her dream of one day becoming a serious DJ.
-Aníbal Quijano, Édouard Glissant, Sylvia Winter and Gilles Deleuze all blow her mind.
+Carolina is a collective owner, editor and translator of Sangria Editora, a bilingual publishing house based in New York City and Santiago de Chile.
+She absolutely loves teaching and believes it is an important form of activism, and in her spare time she loves to DJ.

 Robert Ramos, MA